Concealed Carry/Pistol Permit

-Under State of Alabama law, Section 13A-11-72, no person convicted in this state or elsewhere of a “crime of violence” may own or possess a pistol.
+Under State of Alabama law, Section 13A-11-72, no person convicted in this state or elsewhere of a “crime of violence” may own or poses a pistol.
 Crimes of violence are defined as murder, manslaughter, rape, assault, robbery, burglary, kidnapping, and in recent rulings some domestic violence charges.
 No person addicted to drugs or habitually intoxicated may own or poses a pistol.
 Any person in violation of Alabama’s pistol laws may be arrested and upon conviction, subjected to a term of imprisonment of not more than one year and a fine of not more than $500, or both.
 The pistol will be seized and may be forfeited by court order.

 The State of Alabama recognizes concealed carry pistol permits issued by other states; however, the carrier must observe all applicable laws while in Alabama.
 (SEE THE BELOW LIST) Also, a person may carry or transport a long gun (rifle or shotgun) without a permit.
 A person may lawfully transport a firearm, including a handgun, from one state in which they are legal to poses to another without a permit as required by Alabama law, provided the following conditions are met: